Career Definition of Hematology Nurses

 Career Outlook and Salary

 To work as a hematology nurse, you must be a registered nurse.
-The U.S. Bureau of Labor Statistics (BLS) reports a median yearly salary of $68,450 for registered nurses.
-In addition, they report the projected job growth for this field is 15% for 2016-2026, which is much faster than the average for all fields.
+The U.S. Bureau of Labor Statistics (BLS) reports a median yearly salary of $73,300 for registered nurses as of May 2019.
+In addition, they report the projected job growth for this field is 12% for 2018-2028, which is much faster than the average for all fields.
 Job growth is expected to be strong due to the increased need for medical services and education.

 If you are considering a career as a hematology nurse, you may be interested in other healthcare careers.
 Take a look at the career and education information for related positions, such as a nurse midwife, or a career as a respiratory therapist.